ExpediaGroup/housekeeping/housekeeping-vacuum-tool/README.md

         username: user
         password: foo

+Note: To use MySQL and similar database systems, the schema specified in the configuration needs to exist, as the value for `housekeeping.data-source.url` needs to be a valid URI.

 #### Vacuum Tool configured with H2 Housekeeping database

 The Vacuum tool already has the required H2 drivers on its CLASSPATH so the only change required to use H2 is to create a configuration file similar to below: